LaGrange, Georgia: Government

 LaGrange is governed by a mayor and six-person city council.
 The mayor is elected citywide (at-large).
 Three council members are elected to one post each from each of two council districts, designated as 1a, 1b, and 1c from the first district, with similar naming for posts in the second district.
 Candidates must declare for a post in one of the districts at the time of their filing, and must win a majority to be elected.
 This system was established for the first municipal election in 2011.
 (This was in compliance with a consent decree and court order settling litigation since 1982 under Section 5 of the Voting Rights Act of 1965.)

 Previously a smaller number of city council members were elected at-large; as each candidate had to command a majority of electors, the minority seldom could elect a candidate of their choice.
 The Department of Justice recorded objections to the city of LaGrange changes to election methods in October 1993 and December 1994.
 The 1993 objection related to the use of two at-large seats in a mixed city council plan with four single-member districts; the 1994 objection related to the use of one at-large seat in a mixed city council plan with two "super-districts" and four single-member districts.

 From 1997, more city council seats were established in LaGrange.
 Municipal elections are held in odd-numbered years.

-Councilman Mark Mitchell currently serves as Mayor Pro Tem.
-A special election will be held on March 21, 2023 to determine the next Mayor of LaGrange.
+The current mayor of LaGrange is Jim Arrington.
+He was elected mayor on May 21, 2024, filling a seat vacated by the death of former mayor Willie T Edmondson, who was the first African-American elected Mayor of LaGrange.
 The mayor and all council members are elected for four-year terms on a nonpartisan basis.
 The city council hires a full-time city manager, who oversees daily operations of city departments.

 In January 2017, Police Chief Louis M. Dekmar apologized publicly for his department's failure in 1940 to protect a 16-year-old black youth, who was lynched.
-Few law enforcement officials have ever apologized for such events.
-Mayor Jim Thornton also apologized and stressed the city's commitment to improving conditions.

-"I sincerely regret and denounce the role our Police Department played in Austin's lynching, both through our action and our inaction," Chief Dekmar told a crowd at a traditionally African-American church.
-"And for that, I'm profoundly sorry.
-It should never have happened."

-Amenities

-Descendants of the Callaway family, wealthy planters in the antebellum years, established a philanthropic foundation.
-They have invested in the city, and contributed to developing important cultural elements of the city.
-As a result, LaGrange has amenities not usually found in a city of its size.
-These include "two art galleries, a symphony orchestra, a ballet company, an opera company, an airport, a television station, an archives, two colleges (LaGrange College and West Georgia Technical College), and thirteen recreational centers with facilities for every sport."